1203-bradford-payton/CPE301_final/README.md

-I'm a lone wolf (I did this myself)
+I'm a lone wolf (I did this myself).
 My name is Payton Bradford